Step-By-Step Deletion Guide

 It is important to remember that friends may still think you are on Facebook.
 They may attempt to invite you to events and send you messages.

-Consider an account deletion epitaph to explain the situation, including alternative means of communication.
+Consider an account deletion epitaph to explain your absence, including alternative means of communication.
 This will avoid any confusion.

 TIP!
 A video demonstration is available.